-- An ontological representation, in order to cope with the dynamic nature and heterogeneity of NGAIEs components, realized in the context of ATRACO with the ATRACO Upper Level Ontology and a set of Device and Service Ontologies, Policy Ontologies, User Profile Ontologies and General Foundational Ontologies - A task-based ontology engineering process, for the specification, conceptualization, implementation and evaluation of the ATRACO ontologies - A three step ontology alignment strategy, guided by two similarity coefficients, in order to detect the lexical, or structural resemblance of the source ontologies

-A formalization framework, based on Category Theory, permitting to confront the dynamic nature of ATRACO activity spheres, the constituent networks of interlinked alignments of the ATRACO project
+- An ontological representation, in order to cope with the dynamic nature and heterogeneity of NGAIEs components, realized in the context of ATRACO with the ATRACO ULO and a set of DSOs, Policy Ontologies, UPOs, and GFOs. - A task-based ontology engineering process, for the specification, conceptualization, implementation, and evaluation of the ATRACO ontologies. - A three-step ontology alignment strategy, guided by two similarity coefficients, in order to detect the lexical, or structural resemblance of the source ontologies. - A formalization framework, based on Category Theory, permitting to confront the dynamic nature of ATRACO activity spheres, the constituent networks of interlinked alignments of the ATRACO project.

-The presented knowledge management framework provides us with theoretical and practical tools so as to overcome the barrier of heterogeneity intrinsic in the AT-RACO world, due to the different conceptualizations of its actors.
+The presented knowledge management framework provides us with theoretical and practical tools so as to overcome the barrier of heterogeneity intrinsic in the ATRACO world, due to the different conceptualizations of its actors.

-The reader interested in learning more about the principles and techniques of ontological engineering in any context, is encouraged to consult [41, 17, 3].
-To learn more about tools, languages, matchers and approaches on ontology alignment, [16, 10] are the most recent extensive references.
-Concerning Category Theory, [32] provides a presentation of the basic constructions and terminology of Category Theory and illustrates applications of Category Theory to programming language design, semantics and the solution of recursive domain equations, while in [5] the material covered includes the standard core of categories, functors, natural transformations, equivalence, limits and colimits, functor categories, representables, Yoneda's lemma, adjoints and monads.
+The reader interested in learning more about the principles and techniques of ontological engineering in any context, is encouraged to consult [3, 18, 43].
+To learn more about tools, languages, matchers, and approaches on ontology alignment, [10, 14] are the most recent extensive references.
+Concerning Category Theory, [33] provides a presentation of the basic constructions and terminology of Category Theory and illustrates applications of Category Theory to programming language design, semantics and the solution of recursive domain equations, while in [5] the material covered includes the standard core of categories, functors, natural transformations, equivalence, limits and colimits, functor categories, representables, Yoneda's lemma, adjoints and monads.

 - Aleksovski, Z., ten Kate, W., van Harmelen, F.: Exploiting the structure of background knowledge used in ontology matching.
-In: Ontology Matching (2006) - Aleksovski, Z., Klein, M., ten Katen, W., van Harmelen, F.: Matching unstructured vocabularies using a background ontology.
-In: Proceedings of the 15th International Conference on Knowledge Engineering and Knowledge Management (EKAW'06), Lecture Notes in Artificial Intelligence.
-Springer-Verlag (2006) - 3.
+In: Proceedings of the 1st International Workshop on Ontology Matching (OM-2006) Collocated with the 5th International Semantic web Conference (ISWC-2006), Athens, Georgia, USA, November 5, pp. 13-14 (2006) - Aleksovski, Z., Klein, M., ten Katen, W., van Harmelen, F.: Matching unstructured vocabularies using a background ontology.
+In: Proceedings of the 15th International Conference on Knowledge Engineering and Knowledge Management (EKAW'06).
+Lecture Notes in Artificial Intelligence.
+Springer, Berlin (2006) - 3.
 Allemang, D., Hendler, J.: Semantic Web for the Working Ontologist: Effective Modeling in RDFS and OWL.
-Morgan Kaufmann (2008) - Anaya, F., Vazquez, J.: Semantic technologies and techniques for interoperable information.
-In: 1st International Workshop on Semantic Interoperability for Smart Spaces (SISS), in conjunction with IEEE ISCC2010 (2010) - 5.
+Morgan Kaufmann, San Francisco (2008) - Anaya, F., Vazquez, J.: Semantic technologies and techniques for interoperable information.
+In: First International Workshop on Semantic Interoperability for Smart Spaces (SISS), in Conjunction with IEEE ISCC2010 (2010) - 5.
 Awodey, S.: Category Theory.
-Oxford University Press (2010) - Cafezeiro, I., Haeusler, E.: Semantic interoperability via category theory.
-In: 26th International Conference on Conceptual Modelling - ER Auckland, New Zeland, pp. 197-202 (2007) - Chen, H.: An intelligent broker architecture for pervasive context-aware systems.
-Ph.D. thesis, University of Maryland, Baltimore (2004) - 8.
-Cruz, I., Antonelli, F., Stroe, C., Keles, U., Maduko, A.: Using agreement maker to align ontologies for oaei 2009 overview, results, and outlook.
-In: 4th International Semantic Web Conference (2009) - 9.
-Davies, J., Suder, R., Warren, P.: Semantic Web Technologies: Trends and Research in Ontology-based Systems.
-Wiley (2008) - Ehrig, M.: Ontology alignment: bridging the semantic gap.
-Springer-Verlag New York Inc (2007)
+Oxford University Press, Oxford (2010) - Cafezeiro, I., Haeusler, E.: Semantic interoperability via category theory.
+In: 26th International Conference on Conceptual Modelling - ER Auckland, pp. 197-202 (2007) - Chen, H.: An intelligent broker architecture for pervasive context-aware systems.
+Ph.D. thesis, University of Maryland, Baltimore (2004) - Cruz, I., Antonelli, F., Stroe, C., Keles, U., Maduko, A.: Using agreement maker to align ontologies for oaei 2009 overview, results, and outlook.
+In: Fourth International Semantic Web Conference (2009) - 9.
+Davies, J., Suder, R., Warren, P.: Semantic Web Technologies: Trends and Research in Ontology-Based Systems.
+Wiley, New York (2008) - 10.
+Ehrig, M.: Ontology Alignment: Bridging the Semantic Gap.
+Springer, New York (2007)